Nowy Dwór, Tczew County

 Nowy Dwór is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km north-west of Pelplin, 19 km south of Tczew, and 48 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Nowy Dwór was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 Transport

 The Polish A1 motorway runs nearby, west of the village.